Handling Problematic Tenants with Ease

 The Importance of Tenant Screening

-For property owners, Tenant screening is the first line of defense against difficult tenants.
+For property owners, Tenant screening is the first line of defense against bad long term tenants.
 A thorough screening process can help you weed out potential problem tenants before they move in.

 - Application Form: Collect information about the tenant's employment, income, and personal references.
 You can review our criteria as a reference.